philtherobot/qc/README.md

 Quicksee links to *all* the libraries listed in the configuration.
 Quicksee relies on the linker to drop unused identifiers.

+Your script will receive the arguments the users gave on the command-line when the script was invoked.
+But the very first one, argument zero, which is usually the script's filename, will not be correct.
+Argument zero will be the cached executable filename.
+There is no workaround at this time.

 ## How does it work?

 Quicksee compiles the program using GNU g++.
-The intermediary file (.o) and  executable file are stored in a cache located in the `.qc/cache` directory in the user's home directory.
+The intermediary file (.o) and  executable file are stored in a cache located in the `.quicksee/cache` directory in the user's home directory.
 The cache is keyed by the hostname and the absolute filepath of the source file.

 Quicksee actually performs a dependency test on the `#include` directives found in the source files.
 Only the files included *with double quotes* are considered for dependency checking.
 Files included with less-than and greater-that are considered to be "system" headers that do not change.